 1. Check tire pressure.
-If necessary, adjust it to the specified value indicated in the label attached to the center console box lid, also found in Owner's Manual or S.D.S.
+If necessary, adjust it to the specified value indicated in the label attached to the car, also found in S.D.S.

 Tire pressure should be measured when tire is cold.

 2. After inflating tires, valves should be checked for leakage.
 Whenever tire pressure is checked, be sure to tighten valve caps firmly by hand to keep dust and water out.